Dudley College of Technology is a statutory Corporation whose members are also known as Governors.

 Do governors have a job description?

 Yes.
-The Corporation has agreed a role description for Governors and a copy is available from the Clerk to the Corporation.
+The Corporation has agreed a role description for Governors and a copy is available from the Director of Corporate Governance.

 Are governors paid?